 If you really insist on not eating a full, delicious plate of haggis, neeps and tatties, you could always try this: a blob of haggis surround by little piped towers of mashed potato and mashed turnip, and all served up on a Nairn oatcake.
 It’s the sort of canapé Rabbie himself might have approved of – particularly if it were passed round by a comely serving girl.
 The naughty poet fathered three of his twelve children via various domestic staff across Scotland.

 Where can I go to join the celebrations?

 Top of the list for those who really want to do it in style is The Robert Burns Birthplace Museum.
-Sadly, after many struggles and changes in recent years, they don’t seem to run their flagship evening event any more: it was a hefty £250, but for a once-in-a-lifetime evening with a piper, toasts, recitations, music and speeches, it feels like the definitive experience for a Burns devotee.
+Sadly, after many struggles and changes in recent years, they don’t seem to run their flagship evening event any more: it was a hefty £250, but was truly a once-in-a-lifetime evening with a piper, toasts, recitations, music and speeches.
+In other words, the definitive experience for a Burns devotee.

 Restaurants, bars and distillieries around the country (and indeed the world) will be running special events.
 Here’s a few of them to consider:

 - The Big Burns Supper in Dumfries – where the poet lived for some time – seems to get bigger and bigger every year: these days it’s a full-on festival lasting days, with poetry, music, comedy and theatre.

 - Edinburgh is another city where Burns spent a lot of time.
 There are events on just about everywhere in town — and indeed all over Scotland.